-The story and the insert in this newsletter describing the ES3 User Interface illustrate how easily EDFacts Coordinators and data providers can manage their source data and results.
+The story in this newsletter describing the ES3 User Interface illustrate how easily EDFacts coordinators and data providers can manage their source data and results.
 Comparing current data to past years is a crucial step in ensuring data quality during each cycle, and the new EDFacts D&A visualizations are a significant value add to that process.

-With ES3 being in its fourth year and having a full set of submission packages in production, implementation support is now a demonstrated strength of the solution by our ESP team.
+With ES3 being in its sixth year and having a full set of submission packages in production, implementation support is now a demonstrated strength of the solution by our ESP team.